 Figure 9-1074bd—Control Info field format

 TGbn editor: please change the 4th paragraph in 9.4.2.326 802.11be as follows

 The LinkID subfield contains the link identifier that corresponds to the link for which the direct link transmissions are going to occur.
 This field is reserved if the Direction subfield is equal to any value but 2 (Direct link).

+[#2624, #3351, #2634, #2387, #3343, #270] The LLI Enabled subfield specifies if the LLI mode is enabled for the traffic described by the QoS Characteristic element.
+The LLI Enabled is set to 1 if LLI mode is enabled for the traffic described by the QoS Characteristic element and 0 otherwise.

 NOTE 1—The presence of the TID subfield is for any future expansion to enable carrying a TID value that is independent of the User Priority.